 Clay Based Masks

-My #Emmebabe recommended Clay-Based Mask: Sulfur Refining Mask to draw out impurities and leave the skin feeling clean and refreshed.
+Sulfur Refining Mask to draw our impurities and leave the skin feeling clean and refreshed.

-Step 1: To ensure you’re getting the maximum benefit from your facial mask, start with freshly cleansed skin (otherwise the mask will have to work through any makeup or debris on the skin).
-Psst….icing your face before masking can also create the perfect canvas for the mask to work optimally since icing encourages skin care products to penetrate and work more effectively.
+The first step to ensure you get the maximum benefits from your facial mask is to start with freshly cleansed skin (otherwise the mask will have to work through any makeup or debris on the skin).
+Also, icing your face before masking can also create the perfect canvas for the mask to work optimally since icing encourages skin care products to penetrate and work more effectively.

-Step 2: Now it is time to apply the facial mask.
+Now it is time to apply the facial mask.
 While instructions for masks vary, in general, you will want to apply a large grape size amount of the mask to the skin and allow it to sit for the recommended amount of time (typically between 3 minutes for clay-based masks and 15-20 minutes for hydrating and exfoliating masks).
 Once time is up, remove the mask with lukewarm water and follow with your toner and the rest of your recommended skin routine.

-When is the best time to use a facial mask?
+When is the best time to use a mask?

 Almost anytime can be a great time!
 Getting in the habit of using your facial masks regularly will always give you the best result.
-Clay based masks are best once a week, but hydrating and exfoliating masks can be used more often.
+Clay-based masks are best once a week, but hydrating and exfoliating masks can be used more often.
 I love to use mine on Sunday nights so that my skin is bright, fresh and ready for the week ahead (of course any day of the week works…just be sure to stay consistent!)

 As for other times masking is ideal, here is what I would suggest:

-While masking isn’t quite the same as a professional treatment, it is a close runner up!
+While masking isn’t quite the same as a professional treatment, it is the runner-up!
 This is why I highly recommend that everyone get in the habit of masking regularly to keep that skin clear, hydrated and glowing.